27 Epic Things to Do in Belize: The Ultimate Belize Bucket List

 The best places to be for this cultural celebration are either Hopkins Village or Dangriga – with Placencia Village there as a good third option!

-Best Water Activities
+Best Water Activities in Belize

-5. Experience the Belize Barrier Reef Reserve System
+5. Experience Belize’s Barrier Reef Reserve System

 6. Get Scuba Certified